gingernaps/riikkas-repo/README.md

 # riikkas-repo
 Hello!
 This is my first repository on GitHub.
-It acts as a base for my forthcoming portfolio.
+It acts as a base for my forthcoming portfolio / CV.